 Coats of Polyurethane for Furniture

 To achieve your desired results, apply at least two coats of polyurethane to furniture.
-If the furniture is used more often, apply at least three coats of oil-based polyurethane.
+But for those pieces that see more wear and tear, I’ve found that three coats of oil-based polyurethane do the trick.
 For water-based polyurethane, apply at least five coats.

 Coats of Polyurethane for Outdoor Furniture